drivendataorg/zamba/docs/docs/quickstart.md

 `zamba` can be used "out of the box" to generate predictions or train a model using your own videos.
 To perform inference, you simply need to run `zamba predict` followed by a set of arguments that let zamba know where your videos are located, which model you want to use, and where to save your output.
 To train a model, you can similarly run `zamba train` and specify your labels.
 The following sections provide details about these separate modules.

+There are two ways to interact with the `zamba` package:

+1. Use `zamba` as a command line interface tool.
+This page provides an overview of how to use the CLI.
+2. Import `zamba` in Python and use it as a Python package.
+For instructions on using the Python package, see the user tutorial that corresponds to your use case.

+Installation is the same for both the command line interface tool and the Python package.

 All of the commands on this page should be run at the command line.
 On macOS, this can be done in the terminal (⌘+space, "Terminal").
 On Windows, this can be done in a command prompt, or if you installed Anaconda an anaconda prompt (Start > Anaconda3 > Anaconda Prompt).